 The reflection goes well beyond questions asked, explains the student’s own thinking and learning processes, and demonstrates higher‐level thinking.

-The reflection goes beyond questions asked and explains the student’s thinking about his/ her own learning processes.
+The reflection goes beyond questions asked and explains the student’s thinking about his/ her

-The reflection attempts to demonstrate thinking about learning but is vague and/or superficial about the personal learning process.
+The reflection attempts to demonstrate thinking about learning but is vague and/or superficial about the

 The reflection does not address the student’s thinking or learning.